fleetdm/fleet/docs/Contributing/API-for-contributors.md

 - [Scripts](#scripts)
 - [Software](#software)

+> These endpoints are used by the Fleet UI, Fleet Desktop, and `fleetctl` clients and frequently change to reflect current functionality.

 This document includes the internal Fleet API routes that are helpful when developing or contributing to Fleet.

-These endpoints are used by the Fleet UI, Fleet Desktop, and `fleetctl` clients and will frequently change to reflect current functionality.

 If you are interested in gathering information from Fleet in a production environment, please see the [public Fleet REST API documentation](https://fleetdm.com/docs/using-fleet/rest-api).